II CHRONICLES

 After reading how kings easily forget the Lord (even after 35 years of honor) just makes me think that God is telling us not to disobey or deny Him - and is showing us the consequences.
 (DRM 9/28/88)

-17:6 His (king Jehoshaphat) heart was devoted to the ways of the Lord; furthermore, he removed the high places and the Asherah poles from Judah.
+17:6 His (King Jehoshaphat) heart was devoted to the ways of the Lord; furthermore, he removed the high places and the Asherah poles from Judah.

 Obedience to the Lord is essential to spiritual peace.
 All believers should destroy the idols and material things that we worship or idolize.
 (DRM 9/29/88)